Brian Dunkleman: American Idol

-During his 2008 appearance on the sixth season of the reality television weight loss show, Celebrity Fit Club on which he lost 15 pounds, and won the grand prize with his team, he spoke about his reasons for leaving American Idol following its first season.
+During his 2008 appearance on the sixth season of the reality television weight loss show Celebrity Fit Club on which he lost 15 pounds, and won the grand prize with his team, he spoke about his reasons for leaving American Idol following its first season.
 He stated his departure was due to the terrible way they treated the young contestants on the show, staging the fights between the judges and reshooting contestants with producer-provided glycerin tears in their eyes.
 He went on to say that leaving the show was a mistake.
 However, Ian K. Smith, one of the doctors on the panel, opined that he made the right decision.

 In appearances on The Howard Stern Show, he had insisted that he intended to leave Idol to pursue a career in stand-up comedy and acting, but in 2008, Dunkleman admitted to Stern that he believed leaving the show was a mistake.
 Dunkleman conceded that he experienced several months of depression, and also still harbored resentment against current show host Ryan Seacrest, but has come to terms with his situation.
-Stern has compared Dunkleman to Pete Best of The Beatles and several other famous celebrities who chose to leave (or were forced to leave) successful show business careers, only to wind up as has-beens.
-In 2016, Dunkleman would backtrack and say that the mutual decision to part ways was not a mistake on his part.
+Stern has compared Dunkleman to Pete Best of the Beatles and several other famous celebrities who chose to leave (or were forced to leave) successful show business careers, only to wind up as has-beens.
+In 2016, Dunkleman backtracked and said that the mutual decision to part ways was not a mistake on his part.

 On April 7, 2016, Dunkleman appeared on the American Idol fifteenth season and (initial) series finale.
 In an interview following the show, Dunkleman said "I think I beat them to the punch and I didn't know.
 I left the show but from what I gather, they weren't going to have me back anyway.
 So it's kind of a big load off my shoulders.
 I guess I didn't make a mistake.
 I didn't do a good enough job and I don't think I handled myself as professionally as I needed to back then."